 I can’t stress this point enough - even if you’re in the least intrigued by the job, please apply for it.
 Don’t think that just because you don’t meet 50% of the criteria you won’t qualify.
 Sometimes hiring managers change their idea of the role and hire different people with different skills.
 Don’t reject yourself before they reject you.
 Some people tell me “but I’m not sure I can do the trial task required” - you can just figure it out by googling (that’s what I’ve done and that’s what everyone does).
 If you meet 100% of the criteria, that means that you’ll unlikely have room for growth.
 In your application, don’t say “I can’t do this” or “I know I don’t have this experience” - talk about what you will do to compensate for it instead.
 For example, in my Insect Charity application, to compensate for the lack of experience in managing an organisation, I’ve put “I’m highly skilled at project management and this will come useful in managing this organisation, as every project needs planning, control and execution”.

-12. An offer is not the only positive outcome from job applications
+12. An offer is not the only positive outcome of job applications

 Don’t just view job hunting as a means to an end - they are also good for connection building.
 People will notice your CV and eventually will put you on the map.
 They may even recommend you to apply for another role in a similar organisation.
 I know a couple of people who were a runner-up and got a job at the same organisation later when the new person left or a new position was created.
 No one is going to laugh at you because you applied - hiring managers don't have the time for that.
 Even if you’ve applied for a senior role that, in their opinion, you’re not qualified for, they may offer you a more junior role, or they may even adjust the role to fit you.
 If you get rejected, write a nice message to the hiring manager thanking them for the opportunity to apply or, if you had an interview, to speak to them.
 Say that you hope your paths will cross again somehow.
 Interestingly, I got some good connections out of this job hunting, as everyone knows everyone in our movement, so this will help me in my next job.